ciscoheat/superforms-web/src/routes/get-started/+page.md

 **2. Populate from database**

-If you want to populate the form, you can call the database and send the data to the form as the first parameter, schema second, like this:
+If you want to populate the form, you can call a database and send the data to the form as the first parameter, schema second, like this:

 ```ts
 export const load = async ({ params }) => {